 Sean told the taxi driver to take him around the city.
-He didn’t want to chance having the thugs from the nightclub follow him and besides that fact, he really hadn’t seen much of Reykjavík since he landed sixteen hours ago.
-The driver, Ole, was a tall man in his late 50s, and, unlike the goons Sean had encountered earlier in the evening, was most congenial.
+He didn’t want to chance having the thugs from the nightclub follow him and, besides that fact, he really hadn’t seen much of Reykjavík since he landed sixteen hours ago.
+The driver, Ole, was a tall man in his late 50s, and was, unlike the goons Sean had encountered earlier in the evening, most congenial.

 “Já, just look for Hallgrímskirkja, then you know where you are.
 Some folks don’t like it, but you will never forget it,” said Ole as he pointed out the big concrete church on the hill that overlooked the town, His taxi was a Cadillac, Sean wondered if it had been his personal car before the crash—if he had been forced to take this job to make ends meet?

 “No, I’ve only been here a day,” said Sean, “I don’t know anything about Iceland, really.”
 The cab was leaving the center of town and had just gone past a huge structure with five tanks and a dome on top.